A primal-dual flow for affine constrained convex optimization: Composite Optimization

 \section{Composite Optimization}

 In this section, we move to the composite case

 where $h$ is $L$-smooth and $\mu$-convex with $\mu\geqslant 0$ and $g$ is properly closed convex (possibly nonsmooth).
 Instead of the fully implicit scheme \cref{eq:pdf-sys-im-lambda}, to utilize the composite structure of $f = g+h$, we adopt a semi-implicit discretization that corresponds to the operator splitting (also known as the forward-backward technique).
-Note also that if $h$ is only convex but the nonsmooth part $g$ is $\mu$-convex, then we can always consider $f = \widehat{h} + \widehat{g}$ with $\widehat{h}(x) = h(x)+\mu/2\nm{x}^2$ and $\widehat{g}(x) = g(x) -\mu/2\nm{x}^2$, which agrees with the current assumption for \cref{eq:min-h-g-Ax-b}.
+Note also that if $h$ is only convex but the nonsmooth part $g$ is $\mu$-convex, then we can always consider $f = \widehat{h} + \widehat{g}$ with $\widehat{h}(x) = h(x)+\mu/2\nm{x}^2$ and $\widehat{g}(x) = g(x) -\mu/2\nm{x}^2$, which agrees with the current assumption for \cref{eq:min-h-g-Ax-b} and $\prox_{\widehat{g}}$ can be computed by $\prox_{ g}$ (cf. \cite[Section 2.2]{parikh_proximal_2014}).